-OEM A arms are designed to hold onto your hub, keep your camber relatively stable through your suspensions full range of motion, and give your shock something to push against to give you a cushy ride.
+OEM A-arms, also known as control arms, are designed to hold onto your hub, keep your camber relatively stable through your suspension's full range of motion, and give your shock something to push against to give you a cushy ride.

 They do the bare minimum to keep your RZR, Ranger, Maverick, Talon, or any other UTV functional.
 At SuperATV, we take this basic part and make it do way more than the bare minimum.

-If you bend your OEM A arms, you better think twice before going back to the manufacturer for a replacement.
-Our A arms are stronger, so you don’t have to worry about them.
-Plus, they’ve got a few features up their sleeves that can make your ride better.
+If you bend your OEM A-arms, you better think twice before going back to the manufacturer for a replacement.
+Our A-arms are stronger, more reliable, and overall better quality.
+Plus, they’ve got a few features up their sleeves that can make your ride better than OEM ever could.

-Our A arms are stronger than OEM.
-We simply increase the diameter of the tubing we use (and sometimes the thickness of the tube walls) so that they stand up to harsher riding conditions.
-Generally, the tubes in our A arms are 1/3″ larger in diameter than stock.
+As we’ve already mentioned, SuperATV A-Arms are stronger than OEM.
+We simply increase the diameter of the tubing we use (and sometimes the thickness of the tube walls) so that they can stand up to harsher riding conditions.
+Generally, the tubes in our control arms are 1/3″ larger in diameter than stock.

 Our pivot blocks and ball joint housings are made from chromoly steel alloy.
 Chromoly steel is stronger than the plain carbon steel used in your OEM arms, and when we beef up these key areas, it makes a big difference in overall strength.

-Some A arms for certain UTVs have the option for all chromoly steel construction.
+Some of our A-arms for select UTV models have the option for all chromoly steel construction.
 Chromoly steel is a special steel alloy that has increased chromium and molybdenum content to make it stronger than standard steel.
-It maximizes A arm strength
+It maximizes A-arm strength.

 - High Clearance

-All of our A arms are high clearance.
-That means the lower A arms are bent a certain way to maximize their ground clearance.
-Normally, your lower A arms stretch in a straight line from the UTV’s frame to the hub at an angle.
-That makes your A arms lower than your skid plate.
+All of our A-arms are high clearance.
+That means the lower A-arms are bent a certain way to maximize their ground clearance.
+Normally, your lower control arms stretch in a straight line from the UTV’s frame to the wheel hub at an angle.
+That makes your A-arms lower than your skid plate.

-Our high clearance A arms position them as high as possible before bending down to your hub.
+Our high-clearance A-arms position the lower A-arm tubing as high as possible before bending down to your hub.
 They don’t change your camber or spring compression, and they don’t lift your machine.
-High clearance A arms just get out of the way.
+High-clearance A-arms just get out of the way.

-When your A arms don’t drag so close to the ground, you can ride over rockier, brushier, and just rougher overall terrain without banging up your A arms or getting hung up on stuff.
+When your A-arms don’t drag so close to the ground, you can ride over rockier, brushier, and generally rougher terrain, without banging anything up or getting hung up on stuff.
 It makes for a better, smoother ride.

 - Adjustable Pivot Blocks

 Our adjustable pivot blocks are cool because they let you change the camber and caster of your UTV.
-Pivot blocks are what connect your A arms to your frame.
+Pivot blocks are what connect your A-arms to your frame.
 They’re what lets your suspension pivot up and down as you ride.
-The pivot blocks on your stock A arms are not adjustable, and that’s fine for stock riding.
+The pivot blocks on your stock control arms are not adjustable, and that’s fine for stock riding.
 As soon as you add a small lift kit though, your camber will be messed up.
-With a lift, you’ll get too much positive camber which will lead to bad tire wear and worse handling.
+With a lift, you’ll get too much positive camber which means the top of your tire leans out.
+This can lead to bad tire wear and worse handling.

-Our A arms let you adjust your camber and caster.
+Our A-arms let you adjust your camber and caster just by threading your pivot blocks further in or out of your A-arms.
 Add a lift and you can adjust them to get the steering feel you had before.

 Even if you don’t get a lift, adjustable pivot blocks give you more control over your ride.
-Give yourself a little more negative camber to get more traction around turns.
+Give yourself a little more negative camber—top of the wheels leaning toward the machine—to get more traction around turns.
 Tweak your caster and get the perfect steering responsiveness you want.

 Still skeptical?
 Don’t worry—we send them preadjusted to factory specs so you don’t have to mess with them unless you want to.